Debating whether to upgrade? Here are the telltale signs to help you decide if you're due an upgrade.

 There are key signs that indicate whether you should upgrade your phone or at least start thinking about upgrading it.
 Often, people choose to upgrade due to new models being released, which can be quite tempting.
 But if there is nothing wrong with your phone in terms of functionality and you are still able to get the latest updates, then we suggest keeping hold of your phone for longer.
 Especially, when in reality our demand for smartphones is detrimental to the environment in terms of how much e-waste they create.

-Watch out for these key signs as they indicate you need to upgrade your phone:-
+Watch out for these key signs as they clearly indicate you need to upgrade your phone:-

 That annoying notification telling you you’ve run out of storage starting to bug you?
 Well, it may be time to purchase more storage or offload the data from your phone onto a cloud storage solution.
 Other options include buying a new phone or using a microSD card (if your phone has a slot).